 The Tropolitan, a publication of the Student Publications Board, is available free to every student.
-The Tropolitan is published weekly during the Fall and Spring semesters of the academic year.
-Positions on the staff are open to everyone who qualifies with the Publications Board.
+The Tropolitan is published weekly during the Fall and Spring semesters.
+It publishes on the Internet at TropNews.com, and it produces a special edition called the Cardinal Rule for some home sporting events.
+Positions on the staff are open to students of all majors who possess the necessary skills and/or experience, who want to learn and work, and who have grade-point averages of 2.5 or better.
 Those who would like to work on the Tropolitan should contact the editor.